scalabli/quo/docs/styling.rst

     ansibrightblack, ansibrightred, ansibrightgreen, ansibrightyellow
     ansibrightblue, ansibrightmagenta, ansibrightcyan, ansiwhite

-In order to know which styles are actually used in an application, it is possible to call :meth:`~Console.get_used_style_strings`, when the application is done.
+In order to know which styles are actually used in an application using :class:`Console` class, it is possible to call :meth:`~Console.get_used_style_strings`, when the application is done.